sethjuarez/vision/README.md

 You can log into Azure at:
 https://portal.azure.com

 **Please make sure you use the credentials you used to sign-up for the Azure Pass to sign-in.
-If your browser has cached credentials Work or School credentials already, then you may want to use a Private browser session to access the portal.**
+If your browser has cached Work or School credentials already, then you may want to use a Private browser session to access the portal.**

 ## Local Environment Notes
 You can use either the [Azure Cloud Shell](https://shell.azure.com) or your local terminal to perform this workshop.
 It is recommended to use the Cloud Shell as all the dependencies are already installed.

 If you choose to use your local environment please ensure:

-1. Ensure Python 3.7.6 and Pip3 are installed
+1. Python 3.7.6 and Pip3 are installed
-2. Ensure python and pip are linked to Python3 and Pip3
+2. python and pip are linked to Python3 and Pip3
 2. [Azure Command Line Interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) is installed
-3. Ensure git is installed
+3. Git is installed
 4. You know how to use the tools above as instructions below will focus on the Cloud Shell

 **For Windows, you must have Windows Subsystem for Linux installed**